firesmoker/DiabloSouls/README.md

 	cancel animation

 ==============================================================================
+# 6.8
+* convert enemy melee zone to actual melee zone of enemy. keep stopping functionality. change melee attacks to be based on melee zone instead of range
+* enemy retaliation on melee hit (by stopping thus restarting the attack animation)

 # 5.8
 * enemy anti clumb in new safe zone and not melee zone
 * melee zone for player instead of enemy

+# 4.8
+* Set enemy animation types and only construct for them with iteration

 # 3.8
 * PLAYER: health and dying (S)